1

 Obtain Google OAuth Credentials

-• Let’s get the redirect url first from Hanko console, as you’ll need it in a moment.
-To do so, sign in to Hanko and select your project.
-Navigate to ‘Settings’ in the left sidebar and then to ‘Identity Providers’.
-Copy the ‘Redirect URL’ from here.
+• To start out lets get the redirect url from the Hanko console, We will need this in a moment.
+To do so, sign in to the Hanko console and select your project.
+Navigate to ‘Settings’ in the left sidebar and then to ‘Social connections’.
+Copy the ‘Redirect URL’.

-• Navigate to Google cloud console and click on ‘Select a project’ at the top left.
+• Navigate to Google cloud console, login and click on ‘Select a project’ at the top left.

 • Select ‘New Project’ from the top right of modal.